satisfactorymodding/Documentation/SML/BPI/UProperty.rst

 To get the final value just dereference it.
 You're also able to set the value by just using the c++ reference.

-.. warning:: If the value stored in the instance is a pointer, you need to use as ValueType a pointer. f.e. a ``UObjectProperty`` contains not the ``UObject`` but a pointer to it!
+.. warning:: If the value stored in the instance is a pointer, you need to use as ValueType a pointer. f.e. a ``UObjectProperty`` contains not the `UObject`_ but a pointer to it!

 Building
 --------
-The BPI provides the ``SML::Paks::PropertyBuilder``-Class in ``assets/BPInterface.h`` to make declaring and defining a custom ``UProperty`` easier.
+The BPI provides the ``SML::Paks::PropertyBuilder``-Class in ``assets/BPInterface.h`` to make declaring and defining a custom `UProperty`_ easier.
-This class has multiple types of static initializer function for different types of ``UProperty`` s.
+This class has multiple types of static initializer function for different types of `UPropertys <UProperty>`.

 - attrib
     This function initializes a PropertyBuilder for an attribute